Canadian Indian residential school system: Self-governance and school closure

-In the summer of 1970, members of the Saddle Lake Cree Nation occupied the building and demanded the right to run it themselves.
+In the summer of 1970, members of Saddle Lake Cree Nation occupied the building and demanded the right to run it themselves.
 More than 1,000 people participated in the 17-day sit-in, which lasted from July 14 to 31.
 Their efforts resulted in Blue Quills becoming the first Indigenous-administered school in the country.
 It continues to operate today as University nuhelotʼįne thaiyotsʼį nistameyimâkanak Blue Quills, the first Indigenous-governed university in Canada.
 Following the success of the Blue Quills effort the National Indian Brotherhood (NIB) released the 1972 paper Indian Control of Indian Education that responded, in part, to the Canadian Government's 1969 White Paper calling for the abolishment of the land treaties and the Indian Act.
 The NIB paper underscored the right of Indigenous communities to locally direct how their children are educated and served as the integral reference for education policy moving forward.

 Few other former residential schools have converted to independently operated community schools for Indigenous children.
-White Calf Collegiate in Lebret, Saskatchewan, was run by the Star Blanket Cree Nation from 1973 until its closure in 1998, after being run by the Oblates from 1884 to 1969.
-Old Sun Community College is run by the Siksika Nation in Alberta in a building designed by architect Roland Guerney Orr.
+White Calf Collegiate in Lebret, Saskatchewan, was run by Star Blanket Cree Nation from 1973 until its closure in 1998, after being run by the Oblates from 1884 to 1969.
+Old Sun Community College is run by Siksika Nation in Alberta in a building designed by architect Roland Guerney Orr.
 From 1929 to 1971 the building housed Old Sun residential school, first run by the Anglicans and taken over by the federal government in 1969.
 It was converted to adult learning and stood as a campus of Mount Royal College from 1971 to 1978, at which point the Siksika Nation took over operations.
 In 1988, the Old Sun College Act was passed in the Alberta Legislature recognizing Old Sun Community College as a First Nations College.